Taking a Narcissist to Couples Counseling

 In retrospect, my thinking seemed delusional, but again, I did not understand the inexorable power of a personality disorder, or even that I was up against one.

-A day had passed since Tina had proposed suspending her relationship with Nate.
-I got home from work in the evening and made my way down the graffitied bare steps into the Farmington apartment.
+I got home from work in the evening and made my way down the bare, graffitied steps into the Farmington apartment.
 I sat at the bottom to take my dress shoes off.
 I could hear Tina’s voice coming from the bedroom.
 The door was closed and I couldn’t make out what she was saying, but it sounded like she was talking on the phone.

 Tina’s voice became more distinct as I neared the door.
 I could hear her laughing heartily.
 “OK,” she said, mirth still in her voice, “Thank you for everything.
 Talk to you later.
 Bye.”